 Leadership Development Crew:

-Leadership Development crew members are provided the opportunity to refine their leadership skills for future job position through this more advanced crew position.
+Leadership Development Crew Members are provided the opportunity to refine their leadership skills for future job position through this more advanced crew position.
 Like spike crews, members live in tents in a camp setting while working outdoors, but they also participate in a rigorous experiential leadership development curriculum that includes lessons on leadership theory, skills, and hands-on workshops that give members opportunities to explore their individual leadership styles.
 Crew members learn more advanced technical skills and are expected to practice more crew leadership with the support of their crew leaders.
+Join us for an 8 week session – June 17 – Aug 19

 All Female Spike Crew: